 To sweeten the pot for donors, the College also sponsored a raffle that would grant one lucky winner and their partner a Luxurious 7-Day Cruise for Two on Holland America Line!

 What makes the campaign’s success stand out is the time during which it happened.
 The College garnered support for their campaign at a time when in-person events weren’t a viable option.
 The robust campaign page made it easier for the College to spread the word among their donors and drive engagement.
 Additionally, the College also made use of the campaign’s supporters to drive awareness and encourage more people to contribute, thereby increasing participation rate.
 In fact, nearly 19% of the funds raised were due to the campaign’s supporters.

-Besides finding ways to gamify the fundraising campaign, the College also used the platform to engage with active donors and people who visited the page.
+Besides finding ways to gamify the fundraising campaign, the College also used the platform to engage with donors through their alumni-centric engagement strategy.
 This way, the College made the entire process more of a fun activity where both sides get to interact and show their support.

 The College also utilized their campaign page to share a heartfelt message from the President of the Alumni Association, Peter Colarelli, where he appeals to alumni to contribute and #PayItForward.

 Thomas Aquinas College also made use of the “Live Honor Wall”, featuring the most recent donors, driving participation to the next level.
 This wholesome approach to raising funds humanized the entire campaign, which was certainly a big factor in the success of the campaign.